temporalio/sdk-ruby/README.md

 #### Activity Testing

-Unit testing an activity can is done via the `Temporalio::Testing::ActivityEnvironment` class.
+Unit testing an activity can be done via the `Temporalio::Testing::ActivityEnvironment` class.
 Simply instantiate the class, then invoke `run` with the activity to test and the arguments to give.
 The result will be the activity result or it will raise the error raised in the activity.